istio/istio.io/content/en/blog/2023/ambient-performance-savings/index.md

     caption="CPU and Memory usage for cluster"
     >}}

 Let’s start by looking at CPU usage by pod.
-In the sidecar scenarios, the container utilizing the most CPU resources is the Fortio client sidecar istio-proxy, which is responsible for sending traffic to all pods during the test.
-The httpbin server istio-proxy containers see very few changes since the requests are load balanced across N httpbin replicas and their sidecars.
+In the sidecar scenarios, the containers utilizing the most CPU resources are the [frontend](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/frontend) service sidecars, which is main server hit by the load generators and also responsible for making any subsequent calls to other underlying microservices.

-In the ambient scenarios, each ztunnel instance sees small spikes as they handle cross-node traffic for the different requests.
-These ztunnel spikes depend on which nodes the Fortio client and httpbin server reside on as the different versions are hit.
-In the ambient with both ztunnel and waypoint proxy scenario, there are clear spikes in the waypoint proxies as a particular version of httpbin is called since one waypoint captures traffic for all instances of that version.

-Though the waypoints consume similar resources as sidecars, the Rust-based ztunnel has a much smaller CPU utilization.
-An individual ztunnel use *less than 20%* in comparison to a sidecar and all three ztunnels for the entire cluster combined use less than a single sidecar!
+In the ambient scenarios, a particular ztunnel's performance depends on the distribution of services across the nodes in the cluster.
+In the ambient with both ztunnel and waypoint proxy scenario, there is an increase in average CPU usage per ztunnel as traffic is now directed to waypoint proxies.
+The waypoint proxies themselves consume more resources than their sidecar counterparts since there are only three instances processing all traffic in the namespace versus one per pod in the sidecar scenario.

 Next is memory usage by pod.
 In all Istio scenarios, memory usage stays relatively constant for each pod during the test runs.
-In both ambient scenarios, the L4 ztunnel consumes so little memory it’s almost hard to display them on the same scale as sidecar usage.
-Waypoint proxies consume a similar amount of resources as sidecars do, with only minor improvements.
-So what do these per pod usage improvements mean for the totals across the cluster?
+In both ambient scenarios, the L4 ztunnel consumes less memory than a sidecar.
+In fact, in the L4 only scenario, almost all three ztunnel instances consume less memory than a single sidecar.
+Waypoint proxies consume a similar amount of resources as sidecars do, but once again see a minor increase due to the same reasons outlined above for CPU.
+So what do these per pod usages mean for the totals across the cluster?
 Everything.

 {{< image width="100%"
     link="total-cpu.png"